matedevlab/code-image-generator/README.md

 # code-image-generator

-You can paste the python code and select a theme and generate an image from the pasted styled code snippet
+You can paste the python code and select a theme and generate an image from the styled code snippet

 ## Steps